Commercial Real Estate Comps

 Determining Commercial Property Value

-Because they can harness historical data of other similar properties, with similar characteristics, that exist in similar markets, comps are often a very accurate way to find the current market value of any asset type, in any market nationwide.
+Comps are also relative to every individual market, making them a very accurate way to find the current market value of any asset type, in any market.

 Identifying New Commercial Real Estate Opportunities

 Essentially, if a commercial real estate professional is familiar with a property’s potential business value to them, they can take that property, and view comps to see opportunities of similar value and spot areas of expansion in the market.